Votives and value in Roman religion (Defixiones, Part 4)

 This hoard, known as the Berthouville Treasure, belongs to Paris’ Bibliothèque nationale, but was eventually sent to the Getty Villa for five years of study and conservation, after which it went on the road, visiting the Legion of Honor where I was able to see it a few years ago as an exhibition called “Ancient Luxury and the Roman Silver Treasure from Berthouville”.

-Of course I have brought up this collection as a way of talking about another aspect of Roman religion, so let’s return to the introduction to Magical Practice in the Latin West.
-Editors Gordon and Simón note that while the cost of votive items such as these might seem like a side effect but it is actually an important element of the offering:
+Of course, I have brought up this collection as a way of talking about another aspect of Roman religion.
+Scholars of ancient religion and magic, Richard Gordon and Francisco Marco Simón, note while the cost of votive items such as these might seem like a side effect, it’s actually an important element of the offering:¹

 Investment in an expensive gem attracts divine benevolence in special measure.